ASRlytics/sc-scd/experiments.md

 ### Results

 First of all let's take a look at some training curves to get some insight about the speed and the convergence of the network under the different approaches (SC-CON and SC-ENT, using the augmented training dataset or only the original one).
-Here, accuracy is referred to the binary problem of whether the input pair of segments belong to the same speaker or not.
+Here, accuracy is referred to the binary problem of whether the input pairs of segments belong to the same speaker or not.

 <center><img src="content/learning_curves.pdf" width="120%"> </center>